-Entries tagged with '12 days of Christmas beer'
+'12 days of Christmas beer' on Serious Eats

 Warm spices are amplified by the rich body and high alcohol of this Christmas Ale from Schlafly in St. Louis.
 The addition of fragrant orange peel is quite apparent, along with an ample serving of clove and cardamom.
 This cold-weather beer would work nicely with barbecue, especially with a tangy vinegar-based sauce.

 Great Lakes Christmas Ale smells spicy and packs a gingery punch, but isn't sweet or syrupy, and has enough crispness and piney-hop bitterness to remain refreshing.
 It's like a more sophisticated version of Old Fezziwig, with more subtle spicing and a grainier body.

 Am I the only one who isn't that interested in spiced beers?
 So often, there's a dried-spice flavor that just makes me want to cough.
 This English-Style Old Ale from Great Divide in Colorado is pretty much exactly what I want in a winter beer: it's full, malty, and rich without being oversweet; it's warming without tasting harsh; and it's the perfect partner for winter stews and roasts.